Onyo/onyo-challenges/lottery/lottery_house/README.md

 - [x] Make lottery game
 - [x] Unit tests for lottery Game
-- [x] Offer a entrypoint to check if a game is winner
+- [x] Offer an entrypoint to check if a game is winner
 - [x] Patch request to Bob(Integration tests)
 - [x] Release documentation
 - [ ] Store the result in your own database(cache)